QuickUse Calculator

 Web-search verification, not memory

 When a contributor (human or LLM-assisted) updates a regulatory value, the workflow requires fetching the official source via web search rather than relying on training data or last year's file.
-Language models will confidently produce wrong values for next year's 401(k) limit, the current Selic rate, or a state's 2026 minimum wage, because those values change after the model's training cutoff.
+Language models will confidently produce wrong values for next year's 401(k) limit, the current Federal Reserve target rate, or a state's 2026 minimum wage, because those values change after the model's training cutoff.
 The verification step catches this before merge.

 Public regulatory changelog